valeriavla/clandestine_graves/README.md

 *Trajectory example*

 ### Instructions
-The final report with full documentation of the project is found at report/finalreport.pdf all the code to reproduce the development can be found at code
+The final report with full documentation of the project is found at report/finalreport.pdf the trajectories which cannot be seen from the pdf are located under the report folder as well.
+All the code to reproduce the development can be found at the code folder.

 ### Repository structure
 This repository has the following structure: